-The Violent Supernovas, Galactic Explosions, and Earthly Mayhem that Shook our Universe
+The Violent Supernovas, Galactic Explosions, Biological Mayhem, Nuclear Meltdowns, and Other Hazards to Life in our Universe

 CATACLYMS is a fascinating, accessible, and informative exploration of the biggest explosions in history, from the Big Bang to mysterious activity on Earth and everything in between, which will appeal to readers of SAPIENS, ASTROPHYSICS FOR PEOPLE IN A HURRY, and THE HIDDEN LIFE OF TREES and to anyone curious about the biggest explosions in the universe, space exploration, and their impact on our world and lives.

 The overwhelming majority of celestial space is inactive, and will remain forever unruffled.
 But when cosmic violence does unfold, it changes the very fabric of the universe, with mega-explosions and ripple effects that reach the near limits of human comprehension.
 From exploding galaxies to supernovas and hypernovas, to gamma ray bursts and space-and-time warping upheavals, these moments are rare yet powerful - often unseen, but consequentially felt.